Sliding Fee Scale and Ability to Pay Programs

 2023-2024 Sliding Fee Scale.

-High Plains Community Health Center will offer medical, laboratory, x-ray, pharmacy, behavioral health, and dental services and ensure no patient is denied care based on an inability to pay.
+High Plains Community Health Center will offer medical, laboratory, x-ray, behavioral health, and dental services and ensure no patient is denied care based on an inability to pay.

 Federal Poverty Levels (FPL) are released yearly by the Federal Government.
 The Board of Directors will approve the Ability to Pay Scale annually based on the FPL with plans in place for routine evaluation annually of the SFS to ensure that it does not create a financial barrier to care.